-Herméneutique de la folie textuelle - Vol. I
+Herméneutique de la folie textuelle: re-lectures - Vol. I

-Herméneutique de la folie textuelle - Vol. II
+Herméneutique de la folie textuelle: re-lectures - Vol. II

 The Weave of Fragmentation.
 Discursive Struggle in Novels by Assia Djebar, Sabiha Khemir, Rachida Madani

 Rachida Madani, The Story Can Wait.
-English translation and introductory essay by M. J. Muratore
+English translation with introductory essay by M. J. Muratore